FDio/vpp/docs/usecases/vmxnet3.rst

 -  This code is tested with vfio-pci driver installed with Ubuntu 18.04 which has kernel version 4.15.0-33-generic.

--  This code is tested with ESXi vSwitch version 6.0, release build 3620759.
+-  This code is tested with ESXi vSwitch version 6.5/6.7 for LRO/TSO support, VMware Workstation 15 Pro (no LRO/TSO), and VMware Fusion 11 Pro (no LRO/TSO).

 -  Driver requires MSI-X interrupt support, which is not supported by uio_pci_generic driver, so vfio-pci needs to be used.
 On systems